LinuxTutorialsUbuntu

 sudo firewall-cmd --reload

 Congratulations!
 You have successfully installed NRPE.
-Thanks for using this tutorial for installing the Nagios Client (NRPE) on Ubuntu 20.04 LTS Focal Fossa system.
+Thanks for using this tutorial for installing the Nagios Client (NRPE) on the Ubuntu 20.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you check the official Nagios website.

 VPS Manage Service Offer